Derogation

 Fees

-The processing fees charged for derogation applications are based on the Decree of the Ministry of Social Affairs and Health on fees chargeable by the Finnish Medicines Agency (section 11 of the Annex).
+The processing fees charged for derogation applications are based on the Decree of the Ministry of Social Affairs and Health on fees chargeable by the Finnish Medicines Agency.
+Please see more information via webpage: Fees for Medical Devices.

 More information